Visitor Admission & Application Information

 Summer: Postmarked by May 1

 If you are currently enrolled at a law school outside of the United States, and would like to spend one or two semesters studying at the University of Maryland Carey School of Law, please submit our International Visitor Application.

 A completed application file for a visitor applicant consists of:

 - Application for Visitor Admission

-Submitted by mail directly to the School of Law
+Submitted guest application directly to the School of Law

 - $70 application fee

 Check or money order made payable to the University of Maryland

 The School of Law will request the applicant's original LSDAS report, including all undergraduate and graduate transcripts, from LSAC.
 Applicants need not submit those transcripts again.